dfsp-spirit/jneuroformats/README.md

 File format readers and writers for file formats used in structural neuroimaging research, with a focus on the surface-based workflow used in [FreeSurfer](https://freesurfer.net).

+The files that can be read with this library are usually derived from Magnetic Resonance Imaging (MRI) scans of the human brain.

 ![Vis](./img/rgl_brain_aparc.jpg?raw=true "An aparc brain atlas visualization.")